ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 ## What Is a Cognitive Sandbox?

 A sandbox isn’t a finished product.
-It’s a space where things *happen*—where systems bump into each other, evolve, and start behaving in ways you didn’t predict.
+It’s a space where things *happen*—where systems bump into each other, evolve, and start behaving in unpredictable ways.

 In Dosidicus, every squid:
 - Starts with a brain of just **eight randomly connected neurons.**